Construction Coordinator Salary

 Pay Difference by Location

-New York is home to an above-average pay rate for Construction Coordinators, 21 percent higher than the national average.
-Construction Coordinators will also find cushy salaries in Seattle (+21 percent), San Diego (+11 percent), Boston (+10 percent), and Dallas (+4 percent).
+With a pay rate for Construction Coordinators that is 21 percent greater than the national average, New York offers a comfortable salary for those in this profession.
+Construction Coordinators can also look forward to large paychecks in cities like Boston (+10 percent), Minneapolis (+5 percent), Dallas (+4 percent), and San Francisco (+4 percent).
 Those in the field find the lowest salaries in Denver, 16 percent below the national average.
-Employers also pay below the national average in Indianapolis (14 percent lower) and Atlanta (8 percent lower).
+Employers also pay below the national average in Indianapolis (14 percent lower) and Atlanta (6 percent lower).

 Related Job Salaries